fsjavier/loketable/README.md

 #### Messages

-- Feedback messages are displayed to the user after the followinf actions:
+- Feedback messages are displayed to the user after the following actions:
     - Sing in / Log in / Log out.
     - Add a product to favorites / remove a product from favorites.
     - Edit profile.